tuxpoldo/btsync-deb/btsync/README.md

   groups of shared configuration files.
 - Always-on instances of BitTorrent Sync for providing an always available external copy and source of replicated data for other BitTorrent Sync clients.
-- A content distribution network based on shared folders
+- A content distribution network based on shared folders.
-- Customized services built upon the functionality of BitTorrent Sync
+- Customized services built upon the functionality of BitTorrent Sync.

 ### Installation  ###